A number of freshwater fish receive protection under the following legislation:

 How can EcoNorth help me?

-We apply best practice guidelines, in-depth knowledge of UK ecology and habitat requirements.
+We apply best practice guidelines, and in-depth knowledge of UK ecology and habitat requirements.
 We then present the results in our detailed professional reports to inform and support your project planning application or other consenting process.